panjanek/geocaching-esp8266logbook/README.md

 * Current date is saved for each entry
 * Logbook entries saved in permanent EEPROM memory
 * Browsing list of saved entries with dates
 * Auto-sleep after ~30s of inacvtivity.
+Time to sleep showed as a shrinking bar at the bottom.
 * Wakes on reset button press.
 * Low current in sleep mode - 20uA
 * Around 25mA when active